skorokithakis/pastery.vim/README.md

 By default, `pastery.vim` binds a hotkey to paste the currently selected section to F2.
 Just select a few lines, press that and you'll get a paste URL back very soon.
-The URL will be automatically copied to your clipboard and displayed in your vim console.
+The URL will be automatically copied to your clipboard (if your vim has clipboard support) and displayed in your vim console.

 ## Extended Usage